-Guidelines as to what to do to reduce human and leopard conflict can be seen HERE.
+Guidelines as to what to do to reduce human and big cat (leopard and tiger) conflict can be seen HERE.
 Read below to understand other aspects of our mitigation work.

-WildTiger has assisted in several locations to monitor conflict leopards.
+WildTiger has assists in different locations to monitor conflict leopards.
 Working with local authorities, communities and Rapid Response Teams (RRT) we are constantly developing strategies based on case by case dynamics.
 In the image is Nirajan Chhetri of the Thakurdwara RRT in Bardia National Park (Nepal) where we are piloting new strategies with a view to protocol development.

 Human – Wildlife Conflict Mitigation